 A maximum of one BTEC/OCR Single Award or AQA Extended Certificate will be accepted as part of an applicant's portfolio of qualifications with a Distinction* being equated to a grade A at A-level and a Distinction being equated to a grade B at A-level.

 |Irish leaving certificate requirements|

 H2H3H3H3H3H3 including Higher Level grade H2 in Mathematics

-Successful completion of Access Course with an average of 80% with at least 80% in each Mathematics module.
-Must be relevant Access Course (eg: Mathematics and Computing).
+Successful completion of Access Course with a minimum of 80% in each Level 3 module.
+Must be relevant Access Course with substantial Mathematics modules (eg: Mathematics and Computing).

 |International Baccalaureate Diploma|

 34 points overall including 6 (Mathematics) 6,5 at Higher Level.
 If not offered at Higher Level/GCSE then Standard Level grade 4 in English would be accepted.